weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 Great!
 You've successfully made your first client query to Weaviate 🎉.
 The output tells us that this instance of Weaviate does not contain any classes.
 So let's create some.

-### Note: Resetting your Weaviate instance
+### Resetting your Weaviate instance
 If this is not the case and your Weaviate instance contains classes, you can reset your instance, or you can manually delete the schema.

-**But beware that will also delete all associated objects!** So you do not want to be doing this to a production database.
-For example, the Python code to do so is:
+**But beware that will also delete all associated objects!** So you do not want to do this to a production database.

+Run this Python code to reset your instance;

 ```python
 import weaviate